 - Your opinion or preference

 Treatment depends on what is causing the disease.
 You may need to have your adrenal glands removed.
-If external steroid use is the cause, you may need to gradually cut back or quit the steroid.
+If external steroid use is the cause, you may need to slowly cut back or stop taking the steroid.
 You may also need to take medicine that blocks the production of certain hormones.

 Key points about overactive adrenal glands

-- Your adrenal glands are found just above each kidney.
+- Your 2 adrenal glands are found just above each kidney.
 They make certain types of hormones.
-If they make too much of these hormones, they are called overactive.
+If your adrenal glands make too much of these hormones, they are called overactive.

 - Symptoms depend on which hormones are being overproduced.